 Dilemma zone protection is only used in actuated signal systems.
 Where the signal system operates on fixed time (i.e. downtown), dilemma zone protection should not be used.
-Table 9.4 provides detector locations and Figure 9.6 details the application of dilemma zone detection.

-Dilemma zone protection is generally used when the posted speed is 40 miles per hour or greater and should accommodate vehicle speeds ranging from 35 miles per hour to the posted speed limit.
+Dilemma zone protection is generally used when the posted speed is 40 miles per hour or greater (major and/or minor streets) and should accommodate vehicle speeds ranging from 35 miles per hour to the posted speed limit.